Patient Transport Service Volunteers

 During the two-day course you will learn about the role of the PTS volunteer, how to assist a patient safely, basic first aid (including basic life support), as well as other skills and knowledge to ensure you feel confident to be a PTS Volunteer.

-DBS checks are conducted by a government agency and the length of time this takes to complete is outside of our control.
+DBS checks are conducted by an external government agency and the length of time this takes to complete is outside of our control.
 However, the average DBS check takes two weeks.
 We hope that, whilst we wait for this, you will be available to complete other stages of the recruitment process.

 - Vehicle safety check (annually, conducted by Trust mechanics).